 Where is the NES-LTER?

 The NES-LTER is co-located with the Northeast U.S. Continental Shelf Large Marine Ecosystem, spanning the Middle Atlantic Bight and Gulf of Maine.
-Our broadscale studies are conducted on NOAA’s Northeast Fisheries Science Center Ecosystem Monitoring (EcoMon) cruises, also known as Shelf-Wide Plankton Surveys.
+Our broadscale studies are conducted on NOAA’s Northeast Fisheries Science Center Ecosystem Monitoring (EcoMon) cruises.
 Our focal cross-shelf transect along longitude 70 deg 53’ W extends about 85 nautical miles (~150 km) southward from Martha’s Vineyard to just beyond the shelf break.
-Real-time observations are available for the inner shelf at the Martha’s Vineyard Coastal Observatory (MVCO) and for the outer shelf at the Ocean Observatories Initiative (OOI) Pioneer Array.
+Real-time observations are available for the inner shelf at the Martha’s Vineyard Coastal Observatory (MVCO), and observations are available through fall 2022 for the outer shelf at the Ocean Observatories Initiative (OOI) Pioneer NES Array.

 » View an interactive map of present conditions and the forecast for the next 3 days at the Northeast Coastal Ocean Forecast System (NECOFS)